510jahnavi/DARKNET2020-GBM/README.md

 The complete dataset is used in this case.
 Rest of the procedure remains same as the binary classification.

-5.Model Training and Testing Phase:
+5. Model Training and Testing Phase:
 In this phase:
 •	First the dataset is split into training and testing dataset.
 •	Then we will be defining two classifiers: Gradient Boosting Machine and AdaBoost.